Kumneger0/TGCloud/README.md

 - **Unlimited Storage**: Store as many files as you need—TGCloud utilizes Telegram's channel storage without restrictions.
 - **Secure and Private**: Each user has a unique, private Telegram channel, ensuring their files are only accessible to them.
-- **Telegram Integration**: Sign in securely with your Telegram account to access or upload files.
 - **File Organization**: Create folders and organize your files with a familiar interface.
 - **File Sharing**: Generate temporary links to share files with others.
 - **File Preview**: View images, videos, and documents directly in the browser.
-- **Cross-Platform**: Access your files from any device with a web browser.

 ## 🛠 How It Works